 - Drawbacks: Slightly more costly than saline, man-made medical-grade fill material, usually require a slightly larger incision than saline

-Saline implants, while not as popular for breast enlargement in Toronto as silicone, are filled with sterile saltwater.
+Saline implants, while not as popular as silicone, are filled with sterile saltwater.

 - Benefits: Natural fill material, slightly less costly than silicone, volume can be mildly adjusted while implants are placed